Back to Blog

 Beyond Weight Loss: How GLP-1 Medications Are Revolutionizing Heart Health

-The FDA's groundbreaking 2024 approval marks a new era for GLP-1s as cardiovascular protective medications, not just weight loss drugs.
+The FDA's 2024 approval marks a new era.
+GLP-1s are now recognized as heart-protective medications — not just weight loss drugs.

 Key Takeaway: